EtherealEngine/etherealengine-docs/docs/2_devops_deployment/1_minikube.md

 outside of minikube.

 Run `npm install` (or `yarn install` if `npm install` isn't working right;
-you'd need to install yarn in that case) from the root of the XREngine repo.
+you'd need to install yarn in that case) from the root of the Ethereal Engine repo.
 When that's finished, go to packages/server and run `npm run serve-local-files`.
 This will start a local file server on port 8642, and will create and serve those files from packages/server/upload.